MarianaDwarka/marianadwarka.github.io/src/content/blog/approaching-ml.md

 heroImage: "/blogImages/approach.png"
 ---

-In this tutorial, we'll explore a step-by-step process for approaching ML problems:
+We'll explore a step-by-step process for approaching ML problems:

 1. Understand the business requirements and the nature of the available data.
 2. Classify the problem as supervised/unsupervised and regression/classification.